ValentinIllich/WorkTracking/README.md

 - unlimited, individual work items per day
 - distinguish betweeh mobile (home) and offfice work
 - start / stop recording time spent for a specific item just by click
-- full control over spent times: correcting wrong recordings afterwards
+- full control over spent times: ability to correct wrong recordings afterwards
 - managing a default list for new days

 Extended features:

 - automatic tracking of breaks during recording (more than 5 minutes)
 - export of spent times per day / week / month / year into clipboard (EXCel format)
-- ability of an optional automatic addition of break times if work exceeds a certain limit
+- ability of an optional automatic addition of break times in export if work exceeds a certain limit

 [see complete documentation][1]